13. Resolver chains

 Resolver chain in a diagram

-Note: We didn't need to define a separate for Listing.title because the title property can be returned directly from the instance returned by Query.listing.
+Note: We didn't need to define a separate for Listing.title because the title property can be found directly on the object returned by Query.listing.

 Each passes the value it returns to the next function down, using the resolver's parent .
 Hence: the chain!